 - Increase prices of products slightly to cover partial costs of shipping – you and your customer pays

 Feeling clever yet?
 Great!
-Now, read Part 2 of this series - and remember to subscribe to the Heavy Chef newsletter for updates.
+Now, read the rest of the series (see links below) - and remember to subscribe to the Heavy Chef newsletter for updates.

 This article appeared first on PayFast's blog.
 Check it out here.